YosefLab/Compass/README.md

 compass --data expression.txt --num-processes 10
 ```

-*For every individual sample, Compass takes roughly 8 to 24 hours to calculate the reaction penalties (varying by machine).
+<sub>*For every individual sample, Compass takes roughly 8 to 24 hours to calculate the reaction penalties (varying by machine).
 This can be expedited by running more than one process at once.
 In addition, Compass saves the results of all samples that it has already processed.
-Therefore, Compass can also be stopped and restarted after it is done processing a subset of samples.*
+Therefore, Compass can also be stopped and restarted after it is done processing a subset of samples.*</sub>

 ### Running Compass (Advanced settings)
 (FILL IN)